Exploiting Agent Symmetries for Performance Analysis of Distributed Optimization Methods: Compact PEP with multiple equivalence classes of agents

 \section{Compact PEP with multiple equivalence classes of agents}

-While the agents are all equivalent (Assumption \ref{ass:equiva}) for many common performance evaluation settings, there are advanced settings for which there are several equivalence classes of agents, see Definition \ref{def:equicl}.
+While all agents are equivalent (Assumption \ref{ass:equiva}) for many common performance evaluation settings, there are advanced settings for which there are several equivalence classes of agents, see Definition \ref{def:equicl}.
 For example, when different groups of agents use different (uncoordinated) step-sizes, function classes, initial conditions, or even different algorithms.
 It can also happen that the performance measure focuses on a specific group of agents, e.g. the performance of the worst agent.
-The ability to efficiently and accurately evaluate the performance of distributed optimization algorithms in such advanced settings would enable a more comprehensive analysis and deeper understanding of algorithms performance.
+The ability to efficiently and accurately evaluate the performance of distributed optimization algorithms in such advanced settings would enable a more comprehensive analysis and deeper understanding of the algorithms performance.

 In this section, we exploit symmetries in different equivalence classes of agents in PEP, revealed in Proposition \ref{prop:sym_sol_2}, to write agent-dependent PEPs in a compact form whose size only depends on the number of equivalence classes $\U$, and not on the total number of agents $\N$.
 By Proposition \ref{prop:sym_sol_2}, we can solve the agent-dependent PEP problem, described in Section \ref{sec:agentPEP}, restricted to symmetric agent-class solutions $(\Fss,\Gss)$, without impacting the worst-case value.
 These symmetric solutions $(\Fss,\Gss)$, defined in \eqref{eq:Fsym} and \eqref{eq:Gsym}, depend on the partition $\T$ of the set of agents $\V$ into equivalence classes: $\T = \{ \V_1,\dots,\V_\U \}$, see Definition \ref{def:equicl}.
 A symmetrized solution $(\Fss,\Gss)$ has equal blocks for equivalent agents.
-In this section, we order the agents by equivalence classes in the symmetrized solution $(\Fss,\Gss)$ \eqref{eq:Fsym}-\eqref{eq:Gsym} so that we can write it as
+In this section, we order the agents by equivalence classes in the symmetrized solution $(\Fss,\Gss)$ \eqref{eq:Fsym}-\eqref{eq:Gsym} so that we can partition it into different blocks, associated with the different agent classes.
+For example, if we have two equivalence classes ($\U=2$): one with two agents and one with one agent, the symmetrized solution can be written as follows: where $\fa^1$, $\fa^2$, $\Ga^1$, $\Gr^1$, $\Ga^{2}$, $\Gc^{12}$ and $\Gc^{21}$ are blocks defined in Definiton \ref{def:blocks}.
+We define new notations to aggregate the blocks of each equivalence class: In general, when ordering the agents by equivalence classes, the symmetrized solution $(\Fss,\Gss)$ \eqref{eq:Fsym}-\eqref{eq:Gsym} can be written as